intel-unesp-mcp/infieri2019-session2/README.md

 - _Tutorial on MPI - Lawrence Livermore National Laboratory_
 <https://computing.llnl.gov/tutorials/mpi/>

 ## Remote access to the testing platform

 This document assumes that the testing platforms have been setup and are ready to use.
-We will be tow server.
-The first one is a state-of-the-art server - loaned by Intel - with two high-end Intel Xeon processors (each with 18 cores, 2 threads/core) and five Intel Xeon Phi coprocessors (each with 60 cores, 4 threads/core), as well as several Intel software development tools.
-To simplify nomenclature, we will refer to this server as “the host” (or “the host system”), and the Xeon Phi™ coprocessors installed in the host system as “mic0”, “mic1”, ..., “mic4”.
+We will use a total of six servers, each with one second-generation Intel Xeon Phi processor (68 cores, 4 threads/core), as well as several Intel software development tools.
+To simplify nomenclature, we will refer to each server as “the host” (or “the host system”).

-Participants should work alone or in pairs on a workstation - preferably running Linux or Mac - with Internet access.
+Participants should work alone on a workstation (desktop PC or laptop) - preferably running Linux or Mac - with Internet access.
 All the exercises are command-line based and should be executed on the host system by means of a secure shell (SSH) connection.
 Ideally, the participant workstation